 For me, what started in pure disgust ended in deep sympathy for the fate of Ludwig, which is mostly the opposite of all the other bosses on this list.

 1. Orphan of Kos

-I have played the entirety of From Software’s collection of “Soulsborne” games, from Demon’s Souls all the way to their newest game Sekiro: Shadows Die Twice, and I have to say that this boss is legitimately one of the top three hardest boss fights from any of them for me.
+I have played the entirety of From Software’s collection of “Soulsborne” games, from Demon’s Souls to their newest game Sekiro: Shadows Die Twice, and I have to say that this boss is legitimately one of the top three hardest boss fights from any of them for me.

-This fetus man and his placenta bat will have you scrambling all over the place trying to regain your positioning and stay in front of him because he is lightning fast (and that is just during his first phase).
+This fetus man and his placenta bat will have you scrambling all over the place trying to regain your position and stay in front of him because he is lightning fast (which is just during his first phase).
 He can be interrupted with a perfectly timed pistol shot, but missing one of these is an instantly regretted decision.

-His second phase makes the first one seem calm by comparison and you must remain completely zoned into his movements to dodge and weave his seemingly never-ending wave of attacks.
-There is no shame to being over-leveled for this fight and even then I wish you all the best in beating the last boss that Bloodborne has to offer.
+His second phase makes the first one seem calm by comparison, and you must remain completely zoned into his movements to dodge and weave his seemingly never-ending wave of attacks.
+There is no shame in being over-leveled for this fight, and even then, I wish you all the best in beating the last boss that Bloodborne has to offer.